2007 Calgary Stampeders season

-The 2007 Calgary Stampeders season was the 50th season for the team in the Canadian Football League and their 69th overall.
+The 2007 Calgary Stampeders season was the 50th season for the team in the Canadian Football League (CFL) and their 69th overall.
 After promising second-place finishes in the West Division in 2005 (11–7) and 2006 (10–8) they finished third in the West Division in 2007, with a disappointing 7–10–1 record, their first losing record in three seasons.
 They were defeated in the Western Semi-Final 26–24 by the eventual Grey Cup champion Saskatchewan Roughriders.
 The season was the last in which the team recorded more than two consecutive losses in the regular season in 10 years, recording three consecutive losses to close out the 2017 Calgary Stampeders season.

 Offseason

 CFL draft

 The 2007 CFL draft took place on Wednesday, May 2, 2007, where the Stampeders made eight selections including three in the first round.